FooBartn/FooBartn.github.io/_posts/2018-05-29-csharp-for-posh-devs-part1.md

     - "My name is $Name"
 - Parameters are added through a param block inside the function
     - Parameters do not require a type.
 They will infer a type based on input.
+- Case insensitive
+    - $MyVariable and $myvariable are the same thing
+    - Get-Process and get-process are the same thing

 C#